SJ23 Tech Tip J06, (Created 2019-06-21) Bob Schimmel, Roy Fisher

 • "Success is based on the human ability to train to the point that when faced with a critical situation someone has practiced the responses so many times that it has become an immediate reaction occurring without thought."

-• "No-one has trained himself to react without thought to inflate manually or pull the cord.
+• "Nobody has trained themself to react without thought to inflate manually or pull the cord.
 To believe that is simply nuts."
 Roy

 For this reason you should consider which style PFD to buy; auto or manual inflation and with or without a harness.
 After that you must maintain the PFD and treat it kindly like your life depends on it, which it does.

-OFF SEASON MAINTENANCE - I bought two jackets in 2003 and outside the bit of frayed outside fabric they are in perfect condition due to continued care and off the season maintenance they receive.
+OFF SEASON MAINTENANCE - I bought two jackets in 2003 and besides the bit of frayed fabric on the outside they are in perfect condition.
+This is due to continued care and off the season maintenance they receive.
 At the end of the sailing season I spray the bladder with silicone and hang it from the harness in a cool dry place.
 This serves many purposes:

 • I removed the CO2 cartridge and inspect the seal.
 Then grease the cartridge thread to prevent corrosion.

-• At the beginning of the sailing season you should deflate the bladder and fold the jacket along its designated folds.
+• At the beginning of the sailing season you deflate the bladder and fold the jacket along its factory folds.
 This is easier to do if you suck the air out of the bladder.
-Once folded I open the inflator tube to allow some air back in the bladder.
+Once folded I open the inflator tube to allow a tiny bit of air back in the bladder.
 This relieves the stress on the bladder creases.

 These replacement CO2 cartridges are made in Austria.